 It is going to be necessary to have well trained ball personnel on both sides of the field.
 Each team will need to provide 2 ball persons and 3 game balls for each game.
 Ball persons should be easily identifiable with vests, t-shirts, etc. that contrast with the team uniforms on their sideline.
-They should also be old enough to understand and execute the ball rotation system that is used with the new 40/25 play clock rule.
-(See below)
+They should also be old enough to understand and execute the ball rotation system that is used with the 40/25 play clock rule.

 It is going to be necessary to have well trained chain crew personnel provided by the home team.
-After every play, the "box" person on the chain crew must hustle (RUN) to the next spot because once the ball is placed on the ground by the umpire and he moves to his position, the ball can be snapped, as the 40 second play clock will already be running.
+After every play, the "box" man on the chain crew must hustle (RUN) to the next spot because once the ball is placed, the ball can be snapped, as the 40 second play clock will be running.

-As soon as a first down is signaled, the "box" person must hustle (RUN) to the next spot, followed immediately by the rest of the chain crew.
+As soon as a first down is signaled the "box" man must hustle (RUN) to the next spot, followed immediately by the rest of the chain crew.
 Stopping the game clock to signal first down will not cause the play clock to reset to 25 seconds - the 40 second play clock will be running.